ebi-uniprot/uniprot-manual/help/privacy.md

 This is in order to quickly respond to bugs that might appear and might be linked to the experience of some users based on their specific setup.

-After this, we only have access to this pseudonymized data for each request to the website or the API:
+Following the 7 day period we only have access to this pseudonymized data for each request to the website or the API:
 * IP address country (not each specific IP address)
 * Date and time of a visit to the service
 * Operating system (only for the website, not for the API)